 Overall Organization

 This chapter highlights the contributions to the body of knowledge and how the research was designed to understand the contributions of African American faculty and peers on African American student success at PWIs.
 The findings in this research supported previous literature and the theoretical foundation that supports this research.
 This research study increased the knowledge regarding the contributions of African American faculty and peers on African American alumni college experiences in terms of goal setting, self-motivation, and ongoing persistence at PWIs.
 It also advances the knowledge on the impact of diversity in faculty and peers relating to sense of belonging at PWIs.
-From the results, the findings from this research could potentially advance knowledge and practice on the retention and persistence of African American students at PWI by showing how having a sense of belonging helps with persistence and showing that having African American faculty can help with the academic success of African American students.
+From the results, the findings from this research could potentially advance knowledge and practice on the retention and persistence of African American students at PWIs by showing how having a sense of belonging helps with persistence and showing that having African American faculty can help with the academic success of African American students.
 Three research questions were used to guide the study:

 RQ1: How do African American college alumni from PWIs located in the South Atlantic Region of the United States of America describe the contributions of their African American faculty and peers on goal setting?